Skip to footer content

 What programming language is used with IronWord?

-IronWord is used with C#, making it a great choice for developers working within the .NET framework.
+IronWord is used with C#, making it a strong choice for developers working within the .NET framework.

-Is there support available for integrating IronWord into my project?
+Is there support available for integrating IronWord into a project?

-Yes, Iron Software offers comprehensive support and documentation to help integrate IronWord into your projects seamlessly.
+Yes, Iron Software offers support and documentation to help integrate IronWord into your projects.

 Can IronWord be used for both generating and editing Word documents?